ET

 Tigray Region

-Tigrayan cuisine features a variety of meat and vegetable dishes, often incorporating unique spice blends and ingredients like t'il (a type of roasted barley flour).
+Tigrayan cuisine features a variety of meat and vegetable dishes, often incorporating unique spice blends and ingredients like t'il (roasted barley flour).
+The region is known for its distinctive bread Himbasha and unique dishes like Ti'hilo.
+Tella (traditional beer) is particularly important in Tigrayan culture.

 Cultural Significance: